philgyford/d3-mappiness/README.md

 *In progress.* Only tested in Chrome so far.

+For charting data from the [Mappiness app](http://www.mappiness.org.uk/).

+## Development

-Download your data as JSON from the [Mappiness app](http://www.mappiness.org.uk/).
+While developing, it's a pain to have to keep fetching your JSON data.
+So, download your raw data as a JSON file using your data download link from the app.

-Check out this code and put your Mappiness JSON file with it (at the same level as `index.html`).
+Put your JSON file, named `mappiness.json`, in the same directory as this code (at the same level as `index.html`).

 Put the code on a webserver (it won't run locally from a `file://` URL).

-Load `index.html` in your browser and click "Edit"...
+Load `index.html`.

 ## TO DO